Professor Eissinger's Academic Website

 Academia is my third full career.

-Overlapping with the end of my radio career, was a two decades long career in computers.
-I worked as a programmer for several software companies, writing business software for a variety of industries ranging from petrochemical companies to the poultry industry.
+Overlapping with the end of my radio career, I had a two decades long career in computers.
+I worked as a programmer for several software companies writing business software for a variety of industries ranging from petrochemical companies to the poultry industry.
 I worked freelance for several years programming out of my home office, after having spent six years as a programmer/analyst at the University of California, Los Angeles.
 For a number of years, having reached the end of my interest in coding and software design, I operated an on-line radio station: radioNUR.

 Home Page of Michael Eissinger